Zunding/Zunding.github.io/_pages/about.md

 I am also the student organizer of the Machine Learning Seminar in Math department at UCSD for the 2023 Fall quarter.

-I will join Quantitative Analytics Internship Program at Wells Fargo for Summer 2024.
+I will join Quantitative Analytics Internship Program at Wells Fargo in Summer 2024.

 My email address is zuhuang at ucsd.edu.